Data-Driven Reachability Analysis from Noisy Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We consider the problem of computing the reachable sets directly from noisy data without requiring a mathematical model of the system.
-Assuming knowledge of a bound on the noise in the data, we introduce an approach to compute an over-approximation of the reachable set of the unknown system by over-approximating the reachable set of all systems consistent with the data and the noise bound.
-Further, we discuss some ideas on extending this result considering measurement noise added to the process noise.
+An approach to compute an over-approximation of the reachable set of the unknown system by over-approximating the reachable set of all sets of models consistent with the data and the noise bound is introduced.
+Further, we discuss some ideas for extending this result considering measurement noise added to the process noise.
 Moreover, we introduce a systematic approach to how prior information on the system can be included in the reachability analysis.
 Then, we provide algorithms to compute the reachable sets of polynomial systems given an upper bound on the degree of the polynomial and Lipschitz nonlinear systems, where we first fit a linear model and then over-approximate the model mismatch and Lagrange reminder from data.

 It is part of ongoing work to investigate whether the proposed reachability analysis can be applied for (adaptive) robust model predictive control and how the resulting computational expenses and conservatism compare to the set-based parameter estimation and the respective forward-propagation with hyper-cubes \cite{conf:hypercude}, boxes \cite{conf:box} or more general set representations in \cite{conf:generalrep}.
+Furthermore, we want to quantify the amount of conservatism in our proposed approaches mathematically.